 It was historically believed that chelation helps simply by removing heavy metals from bodily organs.
 However, studies have demonstrated that it does much more than that.
 Chelating agents remove calcium from arterial wall plaques, increase blood flow, reduce free radical damage, restore mitochondrial function, reduce inappropriate platelet clumping (thus preventing undesired clotting), and increase tissue flexibility.
-As a result of all of these mechanisms, chelation has recently been demonstrated to provide added protection against heart attacks in patients with known heart disease who are already taking drugs to lower blood pressure, cholesterol, and clotting.
+As a result of all of these mechanisms, IV chelation has recently been demonstrated to provide added protection against heart attacks in patients with known heart disease who are already taking drugs to lower blood pressure, cholesterol, and clotting.

 At Prestige Wellness Institute, we use both EDTA and DMPS in well-established chelation protocols.
 While relatively few people have ever heard of these, they are not new.
 EDTA was actually developed in Germany in the 1930s and has been available in the U.S. for medical purposes since 1948.
-The safety of both agents has been proven in numerous studies, as well as the experience of thousands of patients in the U.S. and throughout the world.
+The safety of both agents has been proven in numerous studies, as well as the experience of millions of patients in the U.S. and throughout the world.
 If you are interested in optimizing your long-term health, whether or not you have any symptoms or diseases, you might seriously want to consider undergoing a course–or at least a test–of chelation.

 These statements have not been evaluated by the U.S. Food and Drug Administration.